eostermueller/load-test-in-a-box/README.md

  * Threads
  * Heap

-(the acronym is PATH)
+(the acronym is P.A.T.H.)

- Here are some predictions that snail4j solicits from the end user:
+ Helpful predictions to solicit from the end user:

- * Does performance improve with more are less invocations to the database?
+ * Does performance improve with fewer or more invocations to the database?
  * How large must a payload be to degrade transmission time?
- * How much delay is required to really slow down code using Java synchronization?
+ * How much delay is required to slow down code with a sync block?

 # Goals
 ## Easy Install for Quick Meeting/Classroom/Conference Discussion